 An A6003 bypass around Caldecott in Rutland has been campaigned for since the 1960s.
 The village obtained funding for the bypass in 2007 but funding fell through due to the financial crisis.

-Caldecott Parish Council, together with residents and nearby Parish Councils believe a bypass is an essential part of a plan that considers residents, the local area and impending housing developments.
+Caldecott Parish Council, together with residents (91% in the 2018 petition) and nearby Parish Councils believe a bypass is an essential part of a plan that considers residents, the local area and impending housing developments.

-In response to the Rutland County Council “Moving Rutland Forward” Local Transport Plan 2018 -2036 consultation, Caldecott Parish Council submitted a detailed response.
+In response to the Rutland County Council “Moving Rutland Forward” Local Transport Plan 2018 -2036 consultation, Caldecott Parish Council submitted a detailed response and petition.
 The response requested that the priority of a bypass was raised and commitment to a feasibility study included (which would provide information on a potential route and costs).

-The submission was supported with letters from nearby Parish Councils (Great Easton, Hallaton, Middleton, Gretton, Seaton, Thorpe-by-Water, Horninghold, Stoke Dry and Rockingham) feedback submissions from residents and a petition signed by 91% of electorate Caldecott residents.
+The petition was signed by 91% Caldecott residents and supported with letters from nearby Parish Councils including Great Easton, Hallaton, Middleton, Gretton, Seaton, Thorpe-by-Water, Horninghold, Stoke Dry and Rockingham.

 Rutland County Council supported our submission in the local media and included the following paragraph in the next “Moving Rutland Forward” Local Transport Plan 2018 -2036, however a time frame was not included: